-More information, images, and video clips available at the Axial2013 cruise web site.
+More information, images, and video clips are available at the Axial2013 cruise web site.

-Three papers published in the journal Nature Geoscience present recent results about the 2011 eruption at Axial Seamount, and two of the three were written by NOAA EOI scientists Bill Chadwick and Bob Dziak.
+Three papers published in the journal Nature Geoscience present recent results about the 2011 eruption at Axial Seamount, authored or co-authored by EOI scientists.
 One paper describes the inflation/deflation cycle of the volcano leading up to and during the eruption.
 A second paper reports on the pattern of earthquakes before and during the eruption recorded by ocean bottom hydrophones.
 The third paper by colleagues at MBARI reveals the 2011 lava flows in remarkable detail, based on comparison of high-resolution mapping before and after the eruption.
 The journal also published a "News and Views" article describing the significance of the three papers.

 Both the inflation and hydrophone recordings showed long-term and short-term precursors to the 2011 eruption that could be used to forecast future eruptions at Axial Seamount.
-This is particularly important because Axial will soon be the site of a cabled observatory, as part of the Ocean Observatories Initiative, that will make realtime monitoring of the volcano possible for the first time.
-NOAA EOI scientist are designing and building some of the instruments that will be placed on the cable at Axial.
+This is particularly important because Axial will soon be the site of a cabled observatory, as part of NSF's Ocean Observatories Initiative, that will make real-time monitoring of the volcano possible for the first time.
+NOAA EOI scientist have designed and built some of the instruments that will be connected to the cable at Axial.